Last updated on March 27th, 2019

 *This post may contain affiliate links.
 By clicking on these links, I will earn a small commission at no additional cost to you.
 This in no way affects my opinions.

 SPAM is a global phenomenon.
 It is available in 18 different varieties and in 41 different countries.
 During WWII it became so important to the war effort that they needed to have additional security around the processing plant.
 But with all its notoriety, it doesn’t seem to be that popular in Minnesota.
 Well, except in Austin MN where they are home to the SPAM Museum.

 The SPAM museum is newly renovated.
 It includes many interactive displays that could rival any children’s museum.
 From playing SPAM related video games to lifting a 50lb case of SPAM for our Troops overseas.
 They even had a big playground section just for kids to let loose.

 What is in SPAM?

 The mystery around SPAM is one of the most asked questions.
 Especially when you see it in its perfect can shape.
 So what is SPAM?
 A canned meat consisting of Ham, Pork Shoulder, Salt, Sugar, Potato Starch, and Sodium Nitrate.
 That’s it.
 SPAM may seem like an odd substance, but it is the bare bones.
 Over the years, they have added additional flavors to the line, but the original SPAM is just meat.

 Before visiting the museum, I had been terrified of the substance.
 It seemed so odd to me.
-But luckily at the SPAM Museum, staff were walking around with samples of the products.
+But luckily at the SPAM Museum in Minnesota staff was walking around with samples of the products.
 We tried SPAM with cheese.
 That was just the start.
 We ended up buying a bunch of varieties to bring back with us.
 Some of the most popular recipes include SPAM and Eggs.

 The not so serious side of SPAM